Skagit River Trail is located in Skagit Valley

 arrive to Skagit River trailhead at 43.5 km of Silver Skagit Road.

 Silver Skagit Road British Columbia Canada

 2. A few hundred meters later is the parking area and the trailhead on

 Silver Skagit Road at Skagit River Trailhead Province of BC Canada

 3. We would make it to Delacy Camp today - 10.5 km from the start of the

 hike.
 Sumallo Grove is at Highway 3 in Manning Provincial Park.

-4. Skagit River Trail path starts easy, and remains easy for the most
+4. Skagit River Trail is easy, for the most

 5. And look who we met - a curious deer.
 It was partially hidden by the